Coast Guard, DHS.

 Notice of enforcement of regulation.

-The Coast Guard will enforce the safety zone for the Coronado Glorietta Bay Fourth of July Fireworks on the waters of Glorietta Bay, CA on Thursday, July 4, 2019.
-The safety zone is necessary to provide for the safety of the participants, spectators, official vessels of the event, and general users of the waterway.
-Our regulation for the Southern California Annual Firework Events for the San Diego Captain of the Port Zone identifies the regulated area for this event.
-During the enforcement period, no spectators shall anchor, block, loiter in, or impede the transit of official patrol vessels in the regulated area without the approval of the Captain of the Port, or his designated representative.
+The Coast Guard will enforce the safety zone for the Coronado Glorietta Bay Fourth of July Fireworks on the waters of Glorietta Bay, CA on Monday, July 4, 2016.
+This safety zone is necessary to provide for the safety of the participants, spectators, official vessels of the event, and general users of the waterway.
+Our regulation for the southern California annual fireworks for the San Diego Captain of the Port Zone identifies the regulated area for this event.
+During the enforcement period, no spectators shall anchor, block, loiter in, or impede the transit of participants or official patrol vessels in the regulated area without the approval of the Captain of the Port, or designated representative.

 Start Further Info